Ture2/MartianRobots/README.md

 4. Run migrations and model creation using the command: *"Update-Database"* in the package manager console or *"dotnet ef database update"*  in normal terminal.
 ![Tables](assets/images/ass2.png)
 5. Run the app with MartianRobot Debug Profile.
 6. Test using Postman passing the input requirements.
+Postman use to give problems with HTTPS connection so I recommend to use http port (see the image below).

 ![Example with postman](assets/images/ass1.png "Postman")